Papillomas of the Skin

-After invading the cells, papilloma viruses attach themselves to the cell DNA (nucleic acid) and upset the normal regulatory mechanisms of cell division, so that the cell divides abnormally and more frequently.
+After invading the cells, papilloma viruses insert their genetic information into the host cell's DNA (nucleic acid) and upset the normal regulatory mechanisms of cell division, so that the cell divides abnormally and more frequently.
 The virus activates growth-promoting genes in the DNA (oncogenes), at the same time it inactivates suppressor genes that would normally limit cell proliferation and alters the genes that regulate normal, programmed cell death.

 There are many different types of papilloma virus and they occur in all species of animals, including people.
 Each species of animal has its own viruses and their related tumors.
 One of the best known is the verruca of human feet (plantar wart).

 Your dog or cat has been infected with one of these papilloma viruses.
 Normal animals and people carry many viruses asymptomatically (without any clinical signs).
 Over 130 subtypes of papilloma virus have been identified in people and eighty of these have been fully gene-sequenced.
 However, we know little about canine and feline papillomaviruses.
 Only two subtypes have been fully characterized in the dog and two subtypes are recognized in cats.